daronyondem/daron-english-blog/content/posts/2021/azure-cognitive-search-backup-restore-ps.md

 } -ThrottleLimit 5 -AsJob
 $job | Receive-Job -Wait
 ```

-To download documents faster, I decided to parallelize the code.
-With their introduction in Powershell 7, [ForEach-Object -Parallel](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/foreach-object?view=powershell-7) with a nice ThrottleLimit parameter and ability to [Receive-Job -Wait](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/receive-job?view=powershell-7.1), similar to WaitAll in C#, makes everything so comfortable.

 Once you run the script, you will end up with a schema file and a bunch of JSON files, each having 500 documents in them.